-As one of the world’s largest financial institutions, we take a key role in building a more resilient future.
-Through our strategy of responsible growth, we are deploying capital towards a more sustainable economy—helping to create jobs, develop communities, foster economic mobility, and address society’s biggest challenges around the world.
+As one of the world’s largest financial institutions, Bank of America takes a key role in building a more resilient future.
+Through its strategy of responsible growth, Bank of America is deploying capital towards a more sustainable economy—helping to create jobs, develop communities, foster economic mobility, and address society’s biggest challenges around the world.

 1 of 1

 1 The “A-B-C” framework that helps classify the impact objective of a sustainable strategy was adapted from The Impact Management Project.
 The Impact Management Project is a forum for building global consensus on how to measure, compare and report ESG risks and positive impacts.